European Neighbourhood Policy - South - transport statistics

 Table 5 shows the number of principal airports: for ENP-South countries these are defined as airports recording more than 1.5 million passenger equivalents per annum (a passenger equivalent is a passenger or 100 kg of freight or mail); note that the data for the EU-28 use a much lower threshold, namely, 150 000 passengers per annum.

-In 2016, there were 298 airports in the EU-28 with more than 150 000 passengers per annum.
-Egypt and Tunisia (both four; 2016 data) and Morocco (three; 2016 data) had the highest number of principal airports among the ENP-South countries, reflecting the fact that tourism is an important activity in these countries.
-Given the considerable investment required for building a new airport and the relatively lengthy lead-in times for construction, it is perhaps not surprising to find that there was little (or no) change in the number of principal airports between 2007 and 2017, the notable exception being Egypt where the number dropped sharply between 2013 and 2014.
+In 2017, there were 296 airports in the EU-28 with more than 150 000 passengers per annum.
+Egypt (2016 data) and Tunisia (2018 data) both had four principal airports, while Morocco (2017 data) had three: these were the highest numbers of principal airports among the ENP-South countries, reflecting the fact that tourism is an important activity in these countries.
+Given the considerable investment required for building a new airport and the relatively lengthy lead-in times for construction, it is perhaps not surprising to find that there was little (or no) change in the number of principal airports between 2008 and 2018, the notable exception being Egypt where the number dropped sharply between 2009 and 2010 and again (after a rebound between 2010 and 2013) between 2013 and 2014.

-Among the ENP-South countries the quantity of air freight and mail arrivals was highest in Israel, reaching 192 thousand tonnes in 2017; Egypt recorded the second highest quantity of air freight and mail, at 113 thousand tonnes in 2016.
-Between 2007 and 2017 (2008 or 2016 for some countries), the quantity of air freight and mail increased in each of the ENP-South countries for which data are available.
-Growth rates for air freight and mail arrivals were usually less pronounced than for air passenger numbers, although the quantity of Tunisian, Lebanese and Algerian air freight increased by more than 50 % between the oldest and most recent years shown in Table 6.
+Among the ENP-South countries the quantity of air freight and mail arrivals was highest in Israel, reaching 201 thousand tonnes in 2018; Egypt recorded the second highest quantity of air freight and mail, at 113 thousand tonnes in 2016.
+Between 2008 (2007 for Morocco) and 2018 (2016 for Egypt), the quantity of air freight and mail increased in each of the ENP-South countries for which data are available, except for Egypt where it fell marginally.
+Growth rates for air freight and mail arrivals were usually less pronounced than for air passenger numbers, although the quantity of Lebanese and Tunisian air freight increased by more than 50 % between 2008 and 2018.

 Figure 6 provides information on the number of merchant ships registered in each of the ENP-South countries; it is important to note that it is relatively common for merchant ships to sail under a flag of convenience (whereby a ship can be registered to another country and therefore is not included in the statistics presented here).
-In 2017, there were 87 merchant vessels of 1 000 gross register tonnage (grt) and over in Egypt (2015 data), while Israel (33 vessels), Jordan (29 vessels) and Algeria (28 vessels) recorded the next highest levels.
+There were 87 merchant vessels of 1 000 gross register tonnage (grt) and over in Egypt (2015 data), while in 2018 Israel (34 vessels), Jordan (30 vessels) and Algeria (28 vessels) recorded the next highest numbers.

 The final table in this article presents some main indicators for maritime passenger and freight transport.
-The highest number of passengers carried (based on inward movements) among the ENP-South countries was recorded in Morocco (2.3 million in 2016), due in part to its close proximity and ties to mainland Europe, while none of the remaining ENP-South countries carried more than half a million passengers.
+The highest number of passengers carried (based on inward movements) among the ENP-South countries was recorded in Morocco (2.6 million in 2018), due in part to its close proximity and ties to mainland Europe, while none of the remaining ENP-South countries received more than half a million inward passengers.

-Among the ENP-South countries, there was modest growth (12.6 %) in the overall number of passengers carried by maritime services in Morocco between 2013 and 2016, while a lower growth rate was recorded in Tunisia (7.6 %) between 2007 and 2016 and a much higher growth rate (from very low levels) in Lebanon between 2007 and 2017.
-However, each of the remaining ENP-South countries (among those for which data are available) reported a fall in their number of sea passengers, with sizeable contractions in relative terms in Jordan and Egypt (2007-2015).
+Among the ENP-South countries, there was growth (27.9 %) in the overall number of inward passengers carried by maritime services in Morocco between 2013 and 2018, while lower growth rates were recorded in Tunisia (12.0 %) and Algeria (8.2 %) between 2008 and 2018 and a much higher growth rate (from very low initial levels) in Lebanon between 2008 and 2018 (up 82.0 %; note these data only refer to the port of Beirut).
+However, the two remaining ENP-South countries (among those for which recent data are available) reported a fall in their number of sea passengers, with sizeable contractions in relative terms in Jordan (down 76.5 %) and Israel (down 44.0 %).

 Maritime freight transport is especially common for bulky, low value products.
-In each of the ENP-South countries (for which data are available) there was an increase in the weight of freight carried by sea between 2007 and 2017 (or the most recent year available).
-Freight transport expanded at a rapid pace in several of the ENP-South countries, with an increase of 66.5 % recorded for the quantity of freight carried to Israel, while Algeria, Egypt (2007-2015) and Lebanon registered increases of 43-45 %.
-The latest information available shows that Egypt had the highest quantity of inward freight carried by sea, at 93 million tonnes in 2015, which was considerably more than the next highest quantities recorded for Morocco (56 million tonnes; 2016 data) and Algeria (43 million tonnes) in 2017.
-By contrast, the weight of EU-28 freight arrivals by sea was 2.3 billion tonnes in 2016, which marked an overall reduction of 9.1 % when compared with 2007.
+In each of the ENP-South countries (for which data are available) there was an increase in the weight of freight carried by sea between 2008 and 2018 (or the most recent year available).
+Freight transport expanded at a rapid pace in several of the ENP-South countries, with an increase of 68.4 % recorded for the quantity of freight carried to Israel, while Algeria, Jordan and Lebanon (again only for the port of Beirut) registered increases of 20-30 %.
+A shorter time series is available for Morocco which reported an increase of 30.0 % between 2013 and 2018.
+The latest information available shows that Morocco had the highest quantity of inward freight carried by sea, at 61 million tonnes in 2018, which was considerably more than the next highest quantities recorded for Algeria (44 million tonnes) and Israel (39 million tonnes).
+No recent data are available for Egypt, but older data show a level of inward maritime freight that was above that observed for Morocco.
+By contrast, the weight of EU-28 freight arrivals by sea was 2.4 billion tonnes in 2017, which marked an overall reduction of 6.4 % when compared with 2008.

 Source data for tables and graphs